Cleveland Hopkins International Airport: Terminal

 In 2022, the airport began discussions for a $2 billion renovation.
 The airport wanted to expand security and check-in counters, add an improved checked baggage inspection system, expand gate waiting areas, and add 8 new gates to be able to accept additional flights.
 Concourses A and C will be renovated, concourse B would be rebuilt, and a new concourse would be built to replace Concourse D.

-In 2025, the airport began a seven-year project called CLEvolution to build a larger terminal and revised parking facilities.

 Runways

 Cleveland Hopkins covers an area of 1,717 acre and has three runways: